A sales proposal is a formal document sent to potential clients.

 People use social proof to inform their decisions all the time — 82% of Americans claim they consult their friends and family and ask for recommendations before purchasing a product.

-Customer testimonials, links to case studies, reviews from relevant sources — all of these can be good ways to promote trust.
+Client testimonials, links to case studies, reviews from relevant sources — all of these can be good ways to promote trust.

 11. Use templates